 Apple battery charger + batteries (six total, for mouse and keyboard + extra pair)

-Audio-Technica ATR-3350 lavalier microphone (for recording videos—I almost left this back in Buenos Aires because I hadn’t used it in a couple years, not sure why I’m still carrying it around)
+Audio-Technica ATR-3350* lavalier microphone (for recording videos—I haven’t used it in ages, not sure why I’m still carrying it around)

 Kindle Keyboard 3G + case (still kicking after almost five years; many people love the newer Paperwhite version)